 How to enable or disable apps at startup on Windows 10

-Starting with Windows 10 version 1803 (Redstone 4), when you notice that your computer is taking too long to start, battery life is running short, or too many apps open as you sign in, you can use the Startup page in the Settings app to control which Store and traditional (Win32) apps run at startup.
+Starting with Windows 10 version 1803 (April 2018 Update), when you notice that your computer is taking too long to start, battery life is running short, or too many apps open as you sign in, you can use the Startup page in the Settings app to control which Store and traditional (Win32) apps run at startup.

 Click on Apps.